Fall 2024 Course Syllabus

 Pearson Issues: If you have issues with Pearson, student is to call Pearson Tech support.
 Please inform your instructor of any delays resulting with Pearson issues.

-Attendance Policy Attend weekly webinars.
+Attendance Policy Attend weekly webinars on Mondays 7:30pm

 Additional Information None